On the matroidal path ideals: Introduction

-In this paper, we introduce another class of matroids.
-Let $G$ be a finite simple graph with vertex set $V(G)$ and edge set $E(G)$.
+In this paper, we introduce another class of matroidal ideals, namely, the class of the $t$-path ideals of complete multipartite graphs.
+Let $G$ be a finite simple graph with $n$ vertices.
 We refer to a path of length $t-1$ in $G$ as a $t$-path.
-Let $|V(G)|=n$ and $S$ be a polynomial ring over a field $K$ in $n$ variables.
+Let $S$ be a polynomial ring over a field $K$ in $n$ variables.
 To simplify the notation, throughout this text, we identify the vertices of $G$ with the variables in $S$.
 The {\em $t$-path ideal} $I_t(G) \subset S=K[x_1, \ldots, x_n]$ is generated by those monomials $x_{i_1}\cdots x_{i_t}$ such that $x_{i_1}, \ldots, x_{i_t}$ is a $t$-path in $G$.
-The $t$-path ideals of graphs were introduced by Conca and De Negri in \cite{CN} and later on discussed by several authors for different classes of graphs, in particular for directed trees, tress and cycles, see \cite{HT1}, \cite{BHK}, \cite{CGMPT}.
+The $t$-path ideals of graphs were introduced by Conca and De Negri in \cite{CN} and later on discussed by several authors for different classes of graphs, in particular for directed trees, trees and cycles, see \cite{HT1}, \cite{BHK}, \cite{CGMPT}.
 When $t=2$, then $I_2(G)$ is the {\em edge ideal} of $G$ which is usually denoted as $I(G)$.
+Let $K_{n_1, \ldots, n_r}$ be the complete $r$-partite graph with $r$ partition sets of sizes $n_1, \ldots, n_r$.
+The main result of this paper is\\